Androz2091/k8s-infrastructure/README.md

 ## Introduction

-This repository contains the infrastructure configuration for my Kubernetes cluster.
+This repository contains the infrastructure configuration for my Kubernetes cluster, including all the manifests and documentation.

 Table of contents:
 * [🚀 Apps](#-Apps)
 * [📜 Wiki](#-Wiki)
 * [⚒️ Setup](#-Setup)

+### 🦙 Sylvain

+Even with all this documentation, your only option may be to ask Sylvain for help.
+Your best hope is probably to find him at AGEPOLY late enough in the evening so that he's not 100% busy, but also just before he starts playing babyfoot.

 ## 🚀 Apps